Digital twinning of self-sensing structures using the statistical finite element method: Self-sensing railway bridge

 \subsection{Structural system}

-Completed in 2016, Intersection Bridge 20A is a $27.34~\text{m}$ steel skewed half-through railway bridge located along the West Coast Mainline near Staffordshire in UK (Figure~\ref{fig:introFig}).
+Completed in 2016, Intersection Bridge 20A is a $27.34~\text{m}$ steel skewed half-through railway bridge located along the West Coast Mainline in Staffordshire in UK (Figure~\ref{fig:introFig}).
 The bridge carries two lines of passenger trains (with speeds up to $160~\text{km/h}$) over another heavily trafficked rail corridor along the West Coast Main Line.
 The superstructure consists of a pair of steel main I-beams and 21 transverse I-beams spanning the $7.3~\text{m}$ width of the structure, see Figure~\ref{fig:engDrawing}.
 The two main I-beams (referred to as east and west) are $26.84~\text{m}$ long and $2.2~\text{m}$ deep (including doubler plates).
-Web stiffeners installed along the outside web of the main I-beams are used to improve stability and to prevent local buckling of the main I-beams' web and top flanges.
-Four rocker-type bearings, which sit atop reinforced concrete abutments support the main bridge superstructure.
+Web stiffeners welded along the outside web of the main I-beams are used to improve stability and to prevent local buckling of the web and top flanges.
+Four rocker-type bearings, which sit atop reinforced concrete abutments support the bridge superstructure.

-The transverse I-beams are $368~\text{mm}$ deep and the attached shear stud connectors provide for the composite action with the reinforced concrete deck slab.
-The transverse beams are spaced at every $1.5~\text{m}$ in the middle of the bridge, and are fanned closer towards the two ends of the bridge.
-Pinned and moment connections are used to link the transverse and the main I-beams.
+The transverse I-beams are $368~\text{mm}$ deep and the attached shear stud connectors provide for composite action with the reinforced concrete deck slab.
+The transverse beams are spaced at every $1.5~\text{m}$ in the middle of the bridge, and are fanned closer towards the two ends.
+Two types of connection are used between the transverse and main I-beams.
+The transverse beams are consecutively either pinned with a 6-bolt end plate or moment connected with a 10-bolt stiffened end plate.
 A $250~\text{mm}$ thick reinforced concrete deck slab spans between transverse beams and supports the ballasted track bed system.
-The ballast has the minimum depth of $300~\text{mm}$ and supports concrete sleepers to which the rails are fastened.
+The ballast has the minimum depth of $300~\text{mm}$ and supports the prestressed concrete sleepers to which the rails are fastened.